Bullet Train Explosion: Plot

-Back in Tokyo, the bomber calls again and demands a ransom of JPY100 billion from all citizens of Japan in exchange for the lives of those aboard Hayabusa 60.
-Under orders from the government and JR East, Takaichi announces the bomb emergency, causing several passengers to question the staff's inspection procedures while female politician Yuko Kagami uses the situation to restore her tainted reputation.
-As chief cabinet secretary Suwa discloses the bomb situation to the public and says the safety of the passengers is the government's priority, the bomber hacks through all networks and streams a ransom video of the bomb being planted, causing panic aboard the train.
-A problem arises when a southbound train stalls at Morioka due to a bird strike, prompting JR East to switch Hayabusa 60's route to the northbound track.
-With dispatcher Yuichi Kasagi's calculations, Hayabusa 60 manages to switch tracks but hits the rear car of a northbound train.
-On board, millionaire influencer Mitsuru Todoroki announces an online platform to raise the ransom money, prompting the passengers to share the link and make donations before Kagami confronts him.
+To avoid panic, the bomb is initially kept a secret from the passengers.
+The bomber demands a ransom of 100 billion from all citizens of Japan in exchange for the lives of those aboard the stricken train, but the government refuses to fulfill the ransom due to its policy of not negotiating with terrorists.
+Panic and distrust of the train's staff quickly spreads among the passengers when Takaichi is ordered by his superiors to announce the bomb emergency.
+At the same time, the bomber conducts a broadcast signal intrusion to show a video of the bomb being planted on national television.

+A problem arises when a southbound train stalls at Morioka due to a bird strike, forcing JR East to divert Hayabusa 60 onto the northbound track.
+With dispatcher Yuichi Kasagi's calculations, Hayabusa 60 avoids the stalled train but hits the rear car of a northbound train without derailing.
+On board, millionaire influencer Mitsuru Todoroki announces an online platform to raise the ransom money through crowdfunding, prompting the passengers to share the link and make donations before being confronted by politician Yuko Kagami, who attempts to use the situation to restore her tainted reputation.

-TMPD inspector Kawagoe and his team identify the crisis as a copycat of the Hikari 109 incident from 1975.
-On the train, two livestreamers approach a disgraced businessman named Masayoshi Goto and demand he apologize for one of his tour helicopters crashing at an elementary school, triggering a fight between them before Goto is knocked unconscious.
-Kasagi informs Takaichi that a rescue plan is underway.
-After receiving equipment from supply train 9012B – an experimental ALFA-X unit – and evacuating the passengers to the front cars, the Hayabusa 60 crew coordinates with the Shinkansen Rolling Stock Maintenance Center in Rifu in uncoupling the two rear cars so that a rescue train can catch up with Hayabusa 60 and evacuate the passengers via a temporary bridge.
-They successfully disconnect the cars, which explode; however, they suspect more bombs aboard the train.
-Rescue train 9014B arrives and the crew evacuate the passengers to it, but a student named Yuzuki Onodera has gone missing and Goto goes on a suicidal rampage.
-Just as Kagami calms down Goto, the emergency brake on 9014B suddenly activates, destroying the bridge.
-Matsumoto slams the brakes just above 100 km/h, causing 9014B to collide and separate with the train and assistant manager Fujii to be impaled by a metal shard.
-A total of 340 people are rescued aboard 9014B while nine people – including Takaichi, Fujii, Matsumoto, Kagami, Todoroki, Goto, and Onodera – remain aboard Hayabusa 60.
-Sasaki, senior advisor to the Prime Minister, wants to make sure the train does not reach Tokyo.
+TMPD Inspector Kawagoe and his team note that the threat is a copycat of the 1975 Hikari 109 incident.
+Back on the train, two livestreamers approach disgraced businessman Masayoshi Goto and demand an apology for an accident involving one of his tour helicopters, triggering a fight between them that results in Goto being knocked unconscious.

+Kasagi informs Takaichi of a plan to rescue the passengers without stopping the train, which would require the train crew to disconnect the last two cars to allow a temporary bridge between Hayabusa 60 and a rescue train.
+The rear cars are cleared out before being uncoupled, causing them to slow down and explode, seemingly indicating that the bomb was planted there; however, the crew suspects that there are more explosives aboard the train and decides not to stop.

+The crew successfully evacuate most of the passengers to the rescue train, with the exception of a high school student named Yuzuki Onodera, who goes missing after being separated from her classmates, and Goto, who goes on a suicidal rampage before Kagami calms him down.
+The emergency brake on the rescue train suddenly activates, destroying the bridge and seriously wounding assistant manager Fujii.
+Despite this mishap, nearly all of the passengers are successfully rescued, leaving just nine people—Takaichi, Fujii, Matsumoto, Kagami, Todoroki, Goto, and Onodera—aboard Hayabusa 60.